AlexEne/GL_Particles/README.md

 Nothing fancy here, I just wanted to learn some OpenGL and this is what happened.

 All the collision detection and physics is done using compute shaders.
-Collision detection simply checks if we intersect a circle ( or the planes).
+Collision detection simply checks if we intersect a circle ( or the planes ) and adjusts the velocity and speed of the particles.

-The main idea was to have 2 texture pairs of Position/Velocity.
-One pair represents the input, and the other the output.
-I swap between them after each shader program invocation.
-The output from the previous frame becomes input for the next one and viceversa.

-The speed and velocity vectors look like this:
+I use 2 shader storage buffer objects: one for speed and one for velocity.
+Each of them holds some additional data too.
+This is their structure:

 Velocity: 'VelocityX, VelocityY, VelocityZ, RemainingTime'(in seconds)
 Position: 'PositionX, PositionY, PositionZ, Speed'

-I gave up the idea of 'RemainingTime' for each particle because I got bore fast trying to make it look right.
+Remaining time is not used.
+For now I just re-spawn particles in a random location after they touch the "ground".

 Third Party Libs
 ----------------

 GLUT, GLEW, SDL and GLM are just awesome :)

 Future work
 -----------

-If I get some free time and I am not distracted by other projects maybe in the future I will make collision detection work with a distance field represented as a 3D texture.
+I plan to add models in the scene and collide with a distance field representation of them.

 I can't promise anything :).